AdobeDocs/app-builder/src/pages/guides/webpack-configuration.md

 ## Configuration File

-When Runtime code is bundled, the CLI will search for a `*webpack-config.js` file starting at the path of the action code, working up to the root of the project.
+When Runtime action code is bundled during `aio app build|run|deploy` the action directory is searched for a webpack config file named `*webpack-config.js`.
+The search is done first in the directory of the action being built, then the parent directory, up to the project root.

 If you want to specify a Webpack configuration for a single action, place the `*webpack-config.js` file in the action folder.